Jvinniec/aoe2-aiscript/README.md

 [![Version](https://vsmarketplacebadge.apphb.com/version-short/jvinniec.aoe2-aiscript.svg)](https://marketplace.visualstudio.com/items?itemName=jvinniec.aoe2-aiscript)
 [![Installs](https://vsmarketplacebadge.apphb.com/installs/jvinniec.aoe2-aiscript.svg)](https://marketplace.visualstudio.com/items?itemName=jvinniec.aoe2-aiscript)

-This extension serves as a syntax highlighting tool for writing AI scripts in Age of Empires 2.
-It will apply this highlighting to any `.per` files that are loaded in vscode.
+Age of Empires 2 AI script writing extension.
+This extension provides command/parameter tool-tips and auto-completion suggestions.
+It will also apply syntax highlighting to any `.per` files that are loaded in vscode providing a more visually appealing way to .
 See the 'Experimental Features' section for a list of additional features that are available.

 ## Features